 Fibromyalgia is a frequently misunderstood or misdiagnosed musculoskeletal condition.
 After degenerative arthritis, it is the most common musculoskeletal condition.
 Women are 10 times more likely to get fibromyalgia than men.
 Unlike many diseases that can be traced to a specific infection or malfunction in a body organ or system, fibromyalgia is a collection of symptoms.
-There is no diagnostic test, so diagnosis relies on symptoms.
+There is no diagnostic test, so diagnosis relies on symptoms and physical exam.

 The most common symptoms of fibromyalgia include widespread pain that lasts more than three months, tender points at specific locations in the body, fatigue, and anxiety and depression.
 Sleep disturbances are common and they may precede other symptoms.
 Patients can develop a condition called “fibro fog,” which results in difficulty thinking or concentrating.
 Chronic headaches, stiffness, numbness or tingling in hands and feet, and hypersensitivity to heat and cold may also occur.
 Some patients have abdominal pain and irritable bowel syndrome.